TouchedByDarkness/go-void-bot/README.md

 **WARNING**<br/>
-the bot is still under development if you want to use it now, then check this repository periodically in case auto-update does not work and be prepared for some bugs and errors if you want to use a more stable version, check the repository weekly until this paragraph disappears
+the bot is still under development if you want to use it now, then check this repository periodically in case auto-update does not work and be prepared for some bugs and errors<br/>
+if you want to use a more stable version, check the repository weekly until this paragraph disappears

 **Features:**<br/>